18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Of course, no culinary adventure is complete without sampling the local sweet specialties.
 Izmir Bombas or filled pastries will delight you.

-Some of our other favorite Izmir sweets worth seeking out are Shambali cake, Subye sherbet, and much more.
+Some of our other favorite Izmir sweets worth seeking are Shambali cake, Subye sherbet, and much more.

-As one of the best food vacations, sun-kissed Izmir offers rich history and cuisine shaped over the millennia by several cultures.
+As one of the best food vacations, sun-kissed Izmir offers a rich history and cuisine shaped over the millennia by several cultures.

 7-Day Cooking Vacation Bodrum Turkish Culinary Retreat